ayatokura/ai-openscale/cloud-release-notes.md

 The following new features and changes to the service are available.

-- __*Updated Dashboard functionality*__: The {{site.data.keyword.aios_short}} Dashboard has undergone several revisions.
+- __*Updated Dashboard functions*__: The {{site.data.keyword.aios_short}} Dashboard has several revisions.
 This new version contains the following improvements:

-    - A new help panel makes it easier to find resources, such as StackOverflow, IBM Support, and
+    - A new help pane gives you quick access to resources, such as StackOverflow, IBM Support, and
-    - Globalization has been enabled for the dashboard
+    - Globalization is enabled for the dashboard
     - Usability enhancements

 ## 7 June 2019